jgrand-gh/pokedex_ts/README.md

 ## License

-This project is for educational purposes as part of a Boot.dev
+This project is for educational purposes as part of a Boot.dev learning module.